Flutter-App-Makers/Capstone-Project/README.md

-# 🎣 Tacklebox: A Ghibli-Themed Todo App
+# TackleBox: A Ghibli-Themed To-do Application

-**Tacklebox** is a beautiful, minimal Flutter web application for managing todos and recurrent tasks — all wrapped in a cozy Studio Ghibli aesthetic.
-Built with ❤️, hosted on Firebase, and automated with GitHub Actions.
+**Tacklebox** is a minimal Flutter web application for managing one-off and recurrent tasks, all wrapped in a cozy Studio Ghibli aesthetic.
+It was built on Flutter via Dart, hosted on Firebase, and automated with GitHub Actions.

 ---

-## 🌐 Live Demo
+## Live Demo

 https://perfectly-plump-plums-1c47d.web.app